 Regardless where you install your hot tub, make sure it’s been properly childproofed.
 When placing the hot tub outside, make sure you put your spa on a concrete, stone, or brick platform.
 When laying the pad for your hot tub to sit on, make sure there are no dips, sags, or any kind of unevenness which may lead to serious problems later on.
 In some cases, the foundation for your hot tub may slope slightly.
 If this happens, make sure the slope is pointed away from your home and is no more than a ½” slope per 8” run.

-As you consider the hot tub placement and foundation, remember placing your hot tub on grass, dirt, or bark will result in a dirty hot tub much quicker, and let’s face it—you want to spend your time enjoying the benefits, not cleaning your hot tub.
+As you consider the hot tub in moore placement and foundation, remember placing your hot tub on grass, dirt, or bark will result in a dirty hot tub much quicker, and let’s face it—you want to spend your time enjoying the benefits, not cleaning your hot tub.